ugurcan377/papers/README.md

 Papers
 ======

-This repo contains my written works as an academic or otherwise
+This repo contains my written works as an academic paper or otherwise

 I have currently written two papers.